vallabh-13/vallabh-13/README.md

 # 💫 About Me:
-A first-year college student pursuing computer science with 8 months of hands-on experience in frontend development.
-Currently, mastering skills in 3D web development using GSAP and Three.js, while learning Kubernetes.
+A first-year college student pursuing computer science with 10 months of hands-on experience in frontend development.
+Currently, mastering skills in 3D web development using GSAP and Three.js, while learning AWS.
 Web development and Cloud computing is mainly the focused area for actively exploring as well as building a career opportunity.

 ## 🌐 Socials: